| PlasmaIntroduction

 but they are, nonetheless, obfuscations.
 In reality

 we are talking about electrodynamic phenomena.
+It is important

 to understand that gravity based models were codified

-then our galaxy, The Milky Way, was considered the entirety
+then our galaxy, the Milky Way, was considered the entirety

 of the universe ... and electrically sterile!
 Instead